tw-haiven/haiven/README.md

 ![Build status](https://github.com/tw-team-ai/team-ai/actions/workflows/main.yml/badge.svg)

-# Team AI
+# Team AI becomes "Haiven" team assistant!

+We just need some time to rename everything... :-)

+# Haiven

-"Team AI" is an accelerator we use to pilot the use of Generative AI assistance for software delivery tasks beyond coding.
+The Haiven team assistant is an accelerator we use to pilot the use of Generative AI assistance for software delivery tasks beyond coding.

 This codebase provides the scaffolding to build a one-container web application that can act as an assistant to a software delivery team.
 You can plug in your own "knowledge pack", adapted to your organisation's and teams' needs.